Navneet2605/recipe-app-frontend/README.md

 ## 📞 Support

-For support, email your-navneet3771@gmail.com or create an issue in the repository.
+For support, navneet3771@gmail.com or create an issue in the repository.

 ---